Children's Rights and the Law Conference

 Christian Whalen is a native of Fredericton and holds degrees from Carleton University (BA ’87); the University of New Brunswick (LLB ’89) and from l'Université de Strasbourg III (D.E.A. ’92).
 Following his call to the bar, Christian worked as a lawyer in private practice and as legal counsel to the New Brunswick Human Rights Commission before joining the Office of the Ombudsman in 2005.
 He served as Acting Child and Youth Advocate for New Brunswick from April 1, 2011 to August 1, 2013, during which he developed an International Summer Course on child rights, a child rights data monitoring framework and a child rights impact assessment process for New Brunswick.
 He served as Deputy Advocate from 2013 to 2023 and as founding chair of the Canadian Bar Association’s National Sections Council Committee on Children’s Law and initiated the development of their online Child rights toolkit.
 In 2014 he received the Children’s Rights Champion Award from the Canadian Coalition for the Rights of Children and in 2015 was awarded the John Tait Award for distinguished service as public sector counsel by the Canadian Bar Association.
 In April 2023 he returned to the Ombud’s Office as Deputy Ombud and General Counsel, responsible for the Access and Privacy Unit and whistleblower protection, before accepting a five-year appointment as Public Trustee for New Brunswick.
 Since September 2024 he also serves as an adjunct professor at the UNB law Faculty where he teaches Children’s rights and Access and Privacy Law and directs an observatory on the rights of the child.

-Dr Paul Gray is a Wiradjuri man and Associate Professor at the Jumbunna Institute for Indigenous Education and Research, UTS, where he leads the child protection research hub.
+Dr Paul Gray is a Wiradjuri man and Professor at the Jumbunna Institute for Indigenous Education and Research, UTS, where he leads the child protection research hub.
 He has a long involvement in the child protection sector, including as a psychologist, project and policy work, research, and advocacy, and has worked in government and Aboriginal peak organisations.
 Paul is committed to reimagining child protection systems and practice to end their disproportionate and harmful impact on Aboriginal children, families and communities.

 Shelley has dedicated the past 16 years to systemic advocacy for the Out of Home Care sector based on her own lived experience.